malstrom82/water-meter-prioritization-ml/README.md

-# Water Meter Prioritization Dashboard
+# Water Meter Prioritization Decision Support Tool

 This project was developed as part of a public AI/ML competition in Catalonia, where it was awarded 3rd prize.